Marketing and Communication Policies and Guidelines

 Please refer to Westminster's Policy Governing Campus Filming and Photography for specific information on commercial filming and photography requests.

-All news media film/photography interviews and footage by conventional media outlets should be coordinated through the Office of Marketing and Communication at 801.832.2682.
+All news media film/photography interviews and footage by conventional media outlets should be coordinated through the Office of Marketing, Communication, and Events at 801.381.4438.

-Requests for student and class film/photography projects should be coordinated through the Office of Auxiliary and Events Services at 801.832.2900 to ensure the requested location is available and the shoot will not interfere with any classes, events, etc., on campus.
-The Office of Auxiliary and Events Services will also coordinate with Campus Patrol to ensure access is available.
+Requests for student and class film/photography projects should be coordinated through the Office of Marketing, Communication, and Events to ensure the requested location is available and the shoot will not interfere with any classes, events, etc., on campus.
+The Office of Marketing, Communication, and Events will also coordinate with campus patrol to ensure access is available.

 Westminster College is committed to following all WCAG 2.1 AA accessibility standards in all digital communications (e.g., email, websites, PDFs) in accordance with the Americans with Disabilities Act and related federal laws.
 College community members should reference the college's guidelines for addressing accessibility concerns when preparing digital communications intended for the college community.